Blue Origin Moon Shot: Jeff Bezos Lays Out Plan For Lunar Deliveries

 — Lifeboat Foundation (@lifeboathq) March 6, 2017

-In short, Bezos wants to extend his Amazon delivery empire into outer space by providing the capability of landing roughly 5 tons of cargo on the surface of the moon.
-This cargo could belong to NASA, the ESA or some other private company.
+In short, Bezos wants to extend his Amazon delivery empire into outer space by providing the capability of landing roughly five tons of cargo on the surface of the moon.
+This cargo could belong to NASA, the ESA, or some other private company.
 But Blue Origin would deliver it to whatever point on the moon was requested by its client.

-Bezos himself, when speaking on the topic at a dinner, said:
+Bezos spoke on the topic at a recent dinner.

 Again though, while Jeff Bezos hopes that this delivery capability would facilitate the creation of human bases and settlements on the lunar surface, the Blue Origin moon shot is not in itself aimed at actually establishing such settlements.